Slavic raid on Kungahälla

-The Slavic raid on Kungahälla targeted the Norwegian port city of Kungahälla, conducted by the Pomeranian Slavs against the Kingdom of Norway, on 10–12 August, 1135.
+The Slavic raid on Kungahälla or the Battle of Kungahälla targeted the Norwegian port city of Kungahälla, conducted by the Pomeranians of the Duchy of Pomerania under Ratibor I against the Kingdom of Norway, on 10–12 August 1135.

 Prelude

 In the 12th century, Kungahälla had a prestigious status, being an important Norwegian strategic center.
 The date of when the Pomeranian raid took place is unclear, but is believed to have occurred in either 1135 or 1136.
-Snorri Sturluson places the date of this raid on 10 August, 1135.
+Snorri Sturluson places the date of this raid on 10 August 1135.
 Other Slavic people that took part in the raid were likely from Rani tribe of the Rügen region.

 Older sources estimate the Pomeranian strength during expedition at 24,400 raiders, 1,000 horses and 550 boats.
 Some sources even put it as high as 30,000 raiders and 650–750 boats.
 These are considered to be exaggerated estimates, with actual force during the raid likely consisting of 1,000–1,500 raiders and 50–70 boats.

 The motives behind the raid are unknown.
 Snorri doesn't mention the motive either.
 Some historians attempted to link it to the orders given by Kingdom of Poland, but this version is unlikely to be the case.
 The raid was likely undertaken with desire for profit, taking advantage of Norwegian internal turmoil during this period.